ROY RESEARCH GROUP

 Margalit (Margo) Feuer

 Margo is originally from Los Angeles, California until she moved to New Haven, Connecticut for college.
 She completed her B.S. in Chemistry at Yale University where she worked on transition-metal catalysts with Profs.
 Gary Brudvig and Robert Crabtree.
 Afterwards, she moved back West to work for Beyond Meat as a food developer.
 In the fall of 2021, she joined the Roy Group at Columbia where she works on the intercalation of 2D magnetic materials.
-Out of lab, catch her working on her back handspring, roller blading and thinking about carbon capture.

 Picture